-- 1) Work closely with the BCJI TTA provider to plan and/or implement (dependent upon category of funding) a comprehensive and coordinated strategy to address issues that relate to the crime issues identified, including neighborhood revitalization. - 2) Ensure that community residents are full partners in the process and offer ongoing community engagement and leadership building support. - Collaborate with local law enforcement and a research partner/team to conduct an analysis of crime drivers and an assessment of needs and available resources.15 - 4) Establish effective partnerships both to provide solutions and commit resources to sustain what works.
+- 2) Ensure that community residents are full partners in the process and offer ongoing community engagement and leadership building support. - 3) Collaborate with local law enforcement and a research partner/team to conduct an analysis of crime drivers and an assessment of needs and available resources. - 4) Establish effective partnerships both to provide solutions and commit resources to sustain what works.